hafsahsiddiqui/sql-projects/A24 Films/README.md

 GROUP BY genres
 ORDER BY avg_imdb DESC;
 ```

+Answer: This query examines the average IMDb score for each genre and counts how many films belong to each genre.
+It helps you understand which genres tend to receive higher critical acclaim (as measured by IMDb ratings), providing insights into the genres that are more likely to perform well with audiences and critics.

 b.
 ROI: Original vs Adaptation
 ```
 SELECT original_or_adaptation, AVG(roi) AS avg_roi, COUNT(*) AS count
 FROM a24_movies
 GROUP BY original_or_adaptation;
 ```

+Answer: This query compares the average ROI between original films and adaptations.
+It shows whether original movies or adaptations tend to perform better financially, helping to assess the profitability of creative risk (original content) versus established stories (adaptations).

  c.
 Movies by Running Time